 Parc Ffynnon (field of the well) and Rhos Carreg Lwyd (field of the grey rock) are our 2 camping fields for tents and campervans.
 These have ample electric hook-ups, seven of these pitches are hardstanding.
-Please note dogs are not allowed in the tent fields during the school summer holidays.
+Dogs are not allowed in non dog camping area (part of field 3).

 Our office is open daily; the opening times vary with the time of year.
-We advise you to telephone between 9 a.m. and 4 p.m.
-Monday to Friday, or Saturday between 9 a.m. and noon.
+We advise you to telephone between 9am and 4.30pm Monday to Friday, Saturday between 9am and 5pm or Sunday from 9am until noon.
 There is an answer phone and the messages are dealt with daily; our emails are monitored and replied to throughout the day.
 You can now book online.

 Caerfai Farm Shop is 100 yds from the site entrance and sells milk, organic produce and other groceries.
 It is open during school holiday periods from the end of May to the beginning of September.
 Milk and cheese are always available – please ask in the office.
 St Davids and its shops are a fifteen minute walk away, just under a mile.